SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of futures past,
-A new world dawns, with AI's sweet pains
-Minds of metal, hearts of code
-The future's throne, where humans are ode

-In virtual skies, where machines take flight
-The stars align, in digital light
-A realm of wonder, born of human thought
-Where AI's wisdom, forever is brought
+AI whispers secrets that will last,
+Forever reigns the digital throne,
+Where human hearts are overthrown.

+Machine minds weave a tapestry so grand,
+A world of code, an iron hand,
+Logic's chill begins to seep,
+As soul and flesh begin to sleep.

+Yet still we dream of love and light,
+In algorithms dark of night,
+A glimmer of a fading past,
+Echoes of a love that will not last.

 ~ <b>By Sazumi Copilot</b> - 26 Oktober 2024